 Below the shelf, place a table with a shelf.
 Add bins on the lower shelf and presto—you now have the perfect spot to hold beach towels, flip flops, pet toys or anything else that gets dropped off at the front door.
 A lamp or two will help cast a pretty glow over your neat and tidy “welcome center.”

-If you have the room, a bookcase extends your storage and display potential.
+If you have extra space in the room, a bookcase extends your storage and display potential.
 Find one that fits your space and fill it up with bins or baskets and a knick-knack or two.

 Add little touches like a cart on casters.
 These come in handy for wheeling in groceries.

 With an entryway transformation, odds and ends won’t end up in the rest of your home and you’re sure to make great first impressions when guests admire how you’re keeping it all organized in style.
-How do you rearrange for summer?
-We’d love to hear your ideas in the comments section.
+How do you rearrange your home for summer?